LeonardoGuths/ippd/README.md

 # IPPD

-- Repository containing codes and stuff from the Introduction to parallel and distributed processing discipline.
+- Repository containing codes and stuff from the Introduction to parallel and distributed processing class.

 # How to exec